Thomas Mooney (American chaplain)

 Thomas J. Mooney (1824 – September 13, 1877) was an American Catholic priest and military chaplain during the American Civil War.
 Ordained in 1853, his short span with the New York State Militia's Fighting 69th was met with affection from his soldiers.
 The antics his soldiers appreciated, however, embarrassed Mooney's archbishop due to negative press coverage, and Mooney was soon recalled to his parish.
 He remained involved in Irish causes; his untimely death in a carriage accident was followed by a funeral attended by thousands.

 Early life

 Thomas J. Mooney was born in 1824 in Manchester, England, to Irish parents.
-He emigrated to the United States in 1840.
+He immigrated to the United States in 1840.
 After studying at St. Joseph's Seminary at Fordham, he was ordained by Archbishop John Hughes on January 28, 1853.
 Mooney was appointed to St. Brigid Roman Catholic Church in Manhattan, first as assistant but later as pastor.
-In 1856, Mooney opened a parish school for 300 children; by 1857, a school building had been constructed and 550 pupils were enrolled, taught by the Sisters of Charity and the Christian Brothers.
+In 1856, Mooney opened a parish school for 300 children; by 1857, a school building had been constructed, 550 pupils were enrolled and taught by the Sisters of Charity and the Christian Brothers.
 Hughes described Mooney as "foolish without malice" and "a consistently imprudent young man who said all the wrong things to the wrong people at the wrong time", but nonetheless said he was one of the "most devoted priests" of the Archdiocese of New York.